authgear/authgear-server/docs/specs/account-lockout.md

 - [Azure AD smart lockout](https://learn.microsoft.com/en-us/azure/active-directory/authentication/howto-password-smart-lockout#how-smart-lockout-works)

   - The account locks again after each subsequent failed sign-in attempt, for one minute at first and longer in subsequent attempts.
-We referenced such behavior in authgear account locking.
+We referenced such behavior in authgear account lockout.

 - iOS